syncfusion-content/maui-docs/MAUI/Maps/bubble.md

 ## Enable bubbles

 You can enable bubbles using the [`ShowBubbles`]().
-You can customize a bubbles using the [`BubbleSettings`]().This property is used to specify the value based on which the bubble's size has to be rendered.
+You can customize a bubbles using the [`BubbleSettings`]().
+This property is used to specify the value based on which the bubble's size has to be rendered.

 {% tabs %}